geopm/geopm/service/docs/source/index.rst

 counters and setting hardware controls with platform independent syntax using a command line tool on a particular compute node.
-An advanced use case is dynamically coordinating hardware settings across all compute nodes used by a distributed application is response to the application's behavior and requests from the resource manager.
+An advanced use case is dynamically coordinating hardware settings across all compute nodes used by a distributed application in response to the application's behavior and requests from the resource manager.